wywyWang/Legal-tech-2021/README.md

 Part of the codes are contributed from [Wei-Wei Du](https://github.com/wwweiwei).

 ## Citation and Contact
-If you found this useful, please give us stars!
+If you find this useful, please give us stars!
 If you have any question, please send to *sf1638.cs05@nctu.edu.tw*.